 Social work assistants, also known as the social and human service assistants, human service workers, family service assistants, addictions advisor assistants, clinical social work aides, and casework aides, support social workers as they support people in overcoming difficulties like critical illness, addiction, disabilities, adoption, divorce, or unemployment.
-They are known as assistants because they support a variety of groups including homeless people, individuals suffering from mental illnesses, addicts, individuals with disabilities, elderly people, children and families.
+They are known as assistants because they support a variety of groups including homeless people, individuals suffering from mental illnesses, individuals with disabilities, aged people, children and families.

 Like social workers, social work assistants work for government agencies, rehab centres, residential care facilities, nursing homes, and family services, among other organisations.
 Many of these professionals travel a lot during the day to see clients, but you can also find them working in offices, hospitals, clinics, group homes, shelters, and other places.
 This is typically a full-time position and it sometimes requires working weekends or nights.
 You can start your career as a social work assistant by following these easy steps:

 A high school diploma, or the global equivalent, is the minimum requirement for most social work assistant positions.

 Participate in a certificate programme or undergraduate programme.

 Many important fields are available for you to earn an associate’s or bachelor’s degree in, including:

 Even if you already have an undergraduate degree, taking a social work internship will improve your resume and give you useful experience.

 Consider a bachelor’s or master’s degree